anuraghazra/github-readme-stats/readme.md

 ### Showing icons

-To enable icons, you can pass `show_icons=true` in the query param, like so:
+To enable icons, you can pass `&show_icons=true` in the query param, like so:

 ```md
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=anuraghazra&show_icons=true)